2018 -2024 SELECT EXHIBITIONS + EVENTS

 • OCHI PROJECTS / LOS ANGELES, CA / 2019

-Presentation of a new body of painted bas-relief sculptures influenced by historical currency produced in the European settled colonies of the New World.
+Colony is the third solo exhibition by Erin Morrison for Ochi Projects.
+She presents a new body of painted bas-relief sculptures influenced by historical currency, produced in the European settled colonies of the New World.

 • OVER THE INFLUENCE GALLERY / LOS ANGELES / 2018